madzumo/DevOps-Pipeline/README.md

 This deploys a cloud-first microservices e-commerce application into a Kubernetes cluster in AWS.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Showcasing: Jenkins, Docker, Kubernetes, AWS coding, EKS, ECR, S3, VPC, Terraform, Ansible, Prometheus & Python.
+Below is the structure of the pipeline using: Jenkins, Docker, Kubernetes, AWS coding, EKS, ECR, S3, VPC, Terraform, Ansible, Prometheus & Python.

 ![pipeline layout](media/pipeline2.jpg)